Free Offer

 • Player: If you click the header of this column once or twice, you can sort players by player name alphabetically or by seat positions on the game table.

-• "#H": Total number of hands tracked.
+• #H: The total number of hands tracked.

 • VPIP (Voluntary Put Money In Pot): Percentage of games a player voluntarily puts Money in the pot pre-flop.
 Blinds do not count unless a player completes small blind or calls a raise or raises from either blind.
-It measures a player’s tightness/looseness, which helps indicate the range of hands that the player will see a flop with.
+It measures a player's tightness/looseness, which helps indicate the range of hands that the player will see a flop with.
+Green for Tight, Black for Neutral and Slightly Loose, Red for Loose.
+Below are the default settings.

 VPIP Category